 Welcome back to our third week of our blog series for running a stationery business!
 I have really enjoyed putting these posts together and have some amazing content planned over the next several weeks.
-If you’re just tuning in, I am putting together a blog series for 12 weeks that is chalk full of great advice, tips and freebies to help stationers (and calligraphers) run their stationery business to the fullest.
+If you’re just tuning in, I am putting together a blog series for 12 weeks that is chock full of great advice, tips and freebies to help stationers (and calligraphers) run their stationery business to the fullest.
 Below are links for our previous posts:

 This week we are going to talk about 5 things every stationery designer needs to know if they are in the stationery business or thinking of starting a stationery business.
 If you’re a veteran to the stationery world, some of these may seem a little basic, but friend, they are oh so important!